tsuru/tsuru/docs/using/tsuru.yaml.rst

   the check be considered as failed.
 Defaults to 3.
 * ``startupcheck:timeout_seconds``: The timeout for each startupcheck call in seconds.
 Defaults to 60 seconds.
-* ``startupcheck:deploy_timeout_seconds``: The timeout for the first successful healthcheck response after the application process has started during a new deploy.
-During this time a new healthcheck attempt will be made every ``startupcheck:interval_seconds``.
-If the startupcheck is not successful in this time the deploy will be aborted and rolled back.
-Defaults to :ref:`max-time global config <config_healthcheck_max_time>`.
 * ``startupcheck:command``: A command to execute inside the unit container.
 Exit status of zero is considered as passed and non-zero is failed.
 This option defaults to an empty string array.
 If ``startupcheck:path`` is set, this option will be ignored.